Landscape PhotographyA Beginner's Introduction

 Grad filters are the same as normal ND filters, but the filtration is graduated so you can just filter the sky and not the rest of the shot.

-Useful for stopping your bright highlights being blown out.
+Useful for stopping your bright highlights from being blown out.

 Used to warm up colours in your landscape, a useful little addition to your kit bag.